Photo by Beth Skogen

 natkinson@wisc.edu

 I am an Assistant Professor at the University of Wisconsin Law School.
 I study the design of legal and political institutions.
-My research explores corporate misconduct, contract theory, and voting procedures.
+My research focuses on corporate governance, corporate misconduct, contract theory, and voting procedures.

 [University of Wisconsin] [LinkedIn] [Google Scholar]